At Member Meetings, you’ll collaborate with people like you who can help you be a more effective social media leader.

 You’ll have incredibly valuable conversations.

 Because everyone in the room is a social media leader, no matter what you’re looking to start, figure out, or fix — someone else has been there before and can help.

 We’re famous for running on-time, keeping a fast pace, and expert moderation.
 You’re busy, so we make sure every minute is time well spent.

 Unique venues and changing formats — but always great experiences.

 We mix things up to keep it interesting so no two meetings are ever the same.
 But the core never changes: Great conversations through unconferences, Show & Tell talks, member-led discussions, and meal discussions.
-We do two meetings per year with low registration fees aimed to simply cover our costs.
+We do four meetings per year with low registration fees aimed to simply cover our costs.

 We don’t do a lot of the usual conference stuff.

 There are no sponsors, exhibitors, panels, keynotes, vendors, or canned presentations.
 In fact, the only time someone stands at the front of the room is when another member is sharing with you.
 Member Meetings aren’t conferences.
 They’re the highlight experience of membership, and attending gets you better insights, answers, and the help you need to lead your social media program.
 These conversations don’t happen anywhere else — it’s the kind of practical, actionable advice you can only get from other leaders like you.